wdpypere/documentation/docs/components/FreeIPA::Cert.md

 - get\_cert

-    Given `serial`, retrieve the certificate and save it in file `crt`.
+    Given `serial`, retrieve the certificate and when defined, save it in file `crt`.